Zeusz77/DueDateCalculator/README.md

 I used the PHP Dependencie manager Coposer to install PHPUnit as a dependencied, PHPUnit 9.0.0 requires PHP 7.4.x or 7.4.x to work properly.

+I try to follow TDD as far as I could, by writing one test case at a time which breaks my function, and then implemented a solution for it, up to the point where I couldn't come up with a test case to break my code.

 # The Task

 ## Due Date Calculator